Car Accident Risks in Winston-Salem, North Carolina

 Proving Negligence in Winston-Salem Car Accident Claims

-To recover compensation in a car accident claim, you must prove that the other driver was negligent.
+To recover compensation in any car accident claim, you must prove that the other driver was negligent.
 Negligence is defined as the failure to use reasonable care which harms another person.
 Four elements must be proved to establish negligence:

 - The other driver owed you a duty of care